How to Buy Litecoin (LTC)

 Complete the verification process

 To deposit crypto, just create a deposit address and send the funds to this address.
-Funding your account with fiat currencies for trading can be done in a number of ways, including SWIFT, SEPA and domestic wire transfers.
+Funding your account with cash for trading can be done in a number of ways, including SWIFT, SEPA and domestic wire transfers.
 The option you select will be based on your location and preference.

 24/7/365 Customer Support

 Trading is really pretty simple!
 If you have any questions about buying litecoin, let us know.
 Our support staff is online all day, every day, ready to help.

 You can reach us anytime on LiveChat or by email.

 Once you’re done buying litecoin, you should look for a way to secure it.
 The best way to do this is with a wallet.
 A wallet is a device or software application that stores your crypto but also allows you to spend it.

 There are many types of wallets you can use to keep your digital assets safe.
 Mobile and web-based wallets make frequent transactions easy.
 Hardware wallets are best suited for secure, long-term storage.
 When you’re choosing a crypto wallet, think of what you plan to do with your tokens.
 A wallet that best suits your needs is always the right choice.